-Krist Vaesen is an Assistant Professor in philosophy in the Philosophy & Ethics group at TU/e.
+Krist Vaesen is an Associate Professor in the Philosophy of Innovation, at the department Philosophy & Ethics.
 Krist has worked on a wide range of topics, including technological normativity, the extended mind hypothesis, the epistemology of cognitive artifacts, the cognitive bases of tool use and experimental philosophy.
-His current research interests include theories of cultural and technological evolution, foundational issues in human origins research, the philosophy of scientific models (e.g., models of innovation), science & research policy, and the history of 20th Century Anglo-American philosophy.
+His current research interests include theories of cultural and technological evolution, foundational issues in human origins research, the philosophy of scientific models (e.g., models of innovation), scientific pluralism, science & research policy, and the history of 20th Century Anglo-American philosophy.

 Krist Vaesen studied bioscience engineering (1998) and philosophy (2003) at the University of Leuven, Belgium.
 He obtained his doctoral from TU/e (2008) with a philosophical essay on artifacts and norms.
 He was a post-doctoral researcher in the NWO-program “Things that make us smart: cognitive artifacts and extended minds” (2008-2012), and was awarded an excellence grant from TU/e’s Executive Board for his work on this program.
 In 2012, he became an assistant professor in philosophy at TU/e.
 He obtained a Vidi-grant in 2014 for the program “Darwinizing culture: the status of cultural evolutionary theory as a science” (2014-2019).
 Since 2015, he has been a research fellow at the Human Origins Group, Faculty of Archaeology, Leiden University.
 In 2018, he became an elected member of the Eindhoven Young Academy of Engineering.